maxidea1024/unleash/website/docs/contributing/ADRs/back-end/POST-PUT-api-payload.md

 }'
 ```

 Pay attention to the new field feature limit.
-If a customer updates Unleash to 5.6 but their integration still does not send that field, it may result in the unwanted behavior of setting that field to empty in the database, in case the server assumes that not sending the field means setting it to empty / `null`.
+If a customer updates Ganpa to 5.6 but their integration still does not send that field, it may result in the unwanted behavior of setting that field to empty in the database, in case the server assumes that not sending the field means setting it to empty / `null`.

 This bug can easily be an oversight but can be prevented by following some rules when designing the API payload.